achew22/puppet-module-python/README.md

 ### Virtualenv

-To install and configure virtualenv, import the module:
+To install and configure virtualenv, include the module:

-    import python::venv
+    include python::venv

 Setting up a virtualenv is done with the `python::venv::isolate`
 resource: